 1 Total Bandwidth is calculated as: (Clock Rate) x (Bus Width) x (# of Channels)

 For the 520N-MX, which is on the low end for bandwidth, the two DDR4-2400 modules provide 19.2 GB/s total theoretical bandwidth.
-But jump down to the last line, the IA-865m, with only two DDR5 DIMMs gives over double the bandwidth: 44.8 GB/s!
-This is on our IA-865m card, which supports DDR5-5600 modules.
+But jump down to the last line, an FPGA card with only two DDR5 DIMMs gives over double the bandwidth: 44.8 GB/s!
+This is on a card that supports DDR5-5600 modules.
 So for equal number of DIMMs, DDR5 can indeed give twice the performance per module than DDR4.

 However, look now at the middle two lines on the chart (IA-840f card) where we show two configurations.
 One has DDR4-2400 (just like the 520N-MX) and the other DDR4-3200.
 Both configurations include two DIMMs plus two soldered discreet banks, which are configured similar to DIMMs, giving a board-level rough equivalent of four DIMMs.